Net-Zero 2030 Targets: Forecast for Low-Carbon Film Adoption

 Looking ahead, the market for low-carbon film will evolve rapidly:

-2025–2027: Public tenders begin requiring minimum recycled content or demonstrable recyclability for protection films.
-Contractors using recyclable shrink wrap gain an edge.
+2025–2027: We expect more public tenders to start requiring minimum recycled content or demonstrable recyclability for protection films.
+Contractors using recyclable shrink wrap and documented recovery routes will gain an edge.

-Post-2030: Shrink wrap with certified recycled content becomes the default, aligning with client carbon audits and procurement frameworks.
+Post-2030: Shrink wrap with certified recycled content and clear end-of-life data is likely to become the default on major frameworks, aligning with client carbon audits and sustainable procurement frameworks.

 Practical Steps for Contractors